 Related Post: How To Sing With Emotion And Connect With The Music

 Once you really start feeling confident with how the song goes, challenge yourself by attempting to do the song in reverse.
-This will really help your brain retain the memories of the song structure, melodies, and lyrics.
+This will really help your brain retain the song structure, melodies, and lyrics memories.

 Sections like the chorus and pre-chorus will begin to come very easy to you, but some tricky areas like the bridge may still not stick.
 Practice sections over and over until you find yourself just singing each part of the song at random times in the day.